Happy 50th birthday, Earth Day!

 The traditional incandescent lightbulb has been the go-to for ages, but newer and more energy-efficient bulbs are paving the well-lit way to greener living.

-Halogen incandescent bulbs, compact fluorescent lamps, and light-emitting diodes (LEDs) are ENERGY STAR certified and use between 25% and 80% less energy and have lifespans of up to 25 times longer than the standard incandescent bulbs, according to Energy.gov.
+Halogen incandescent bulbs, compact fluorescent lamps, and light-emitting diodes (LEDs) are ENERGY STAR certified and use between 25% and 80% less energy.
+They also have lifespans of up to 25 times longer than the standard incandescent bulbs, according to Energy.gov.

 Better yet, these energy-saving alternatives are available at your usual hardware and home stores or even online, making them an easily accessible solution!
 You’ll buy fewer lightbulbs in the long run and enjoy paying for 25% to 80% less energy consumption while creating a positive impact on our environment.

 Electricity allows us to do so much and has become so integral to our daily routines that sometimes it may be taken for granted.
-If you forget to turn the light out when you leave in just one room in your house for two hours every day for a month, that’s an additional 60 hours of light and energy that’s been wasted and paid for!
+If you forget to turn the light out in just one room when you leave for two hours every day for a month, that’s an additional 60 hours of light and energy that’s been wasted and paid for!

 It’s not always easy, but it’s absolutely possible to break the habit of leaving the lights on.